BzGEO/forest_cover_change/README.md

-# Forest cover change assessment for Belize and Mesoamerica
+# Forest cover change assessment for various locations in Latin America & the Caribbean

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16232223.svg)](https://doi.org/10.5281/zenodo.16232223)
 [![Update](https://img.shields.io/github/last-commit/bzgeo/forest_cover_change?label=repo%20last%20updated&style=flat-square)](https://github.com/BzGEO/forest_cover_change)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=bzgeo.forest_cover_change)

 ## Summary
 This is a collection of [Google Earth Engine (GEE)](https://code.earthengine.google.com/) code for forest cover change mapping, based on the LandTrendr algorithm from Kennedy et al. (2010) and Kennedy et al. (2018).
-The geographic scope of this work is the nation of Belize, and Mesoamerica (i.e., southern Mexico to Panama).
-The time period for the analyses is 1984 to 2025, focusing on the dry season, which runs from about January to May of each year.
+The geographic scope of this work includes: (i) the Department of Ucayali in Peru, (ii) the nation of Belize, and (iii) the region of Mesoamerica (i.e., southern Mexico to Panama).
+The time period for the analyses is 1984 to 2025, focusing on the dry season, which for Belize and Mesoamerica runs from about January to May of each year, and for Ucayali runs from May to October.

 ## Functions